softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 | The submitted design was not a serious attempt at doing the assignment correctly.
 Resubmit your design within one week (or two days in a term) of initial grading and receive a maximum score of 50%.                                                                     |     0 |

-#### 🥅 Outcome Reflections
+## Outcome Reflections

-With the completion of this chess server design deliverable checkpoint, it is time to reflect upon the course outcomes and your ability to master them.
+After you have completed this deliverable checkpoint come back and reflect upon the course outcomes and your ability to master them.

 ```masteryls
 {"id":"ef7e108e-d6b3-49e8-9745-1f9a25d6eb91","title":"Frame","type":"essay","gradingCriteria":"- Addresses the prompt directly\n- Uses at least one concrete example\n- Demonstrates accurate understanding of key concepts"}